KILTprotocol/spec-ext-credential-api/readme.md

 If the attester requires payment to issue this credential, the `quote` MUST be present.
 If the attester does not require payment to issue this credential, the `quote` MUST NOT be present.

+The communication channel isn't required to provide non-repudiation.
+In order for the user to store a proof of the agreed upon terms, the attester MUST sign the `SubmitTerms` object.
+The attached proof MUST follow the [VC Data Integrity specification](https://www.w3.org/TR/vc-data-integrity/#proofs).
+The extension SHOULD store the signed `SubmitTerms` object in case it is needed for later dispute resolution.

 DApp and extension MAY start verification workflows before this event.
 The extension MAY start verification workflows after this event.